Full-Width Sections

 Define the Background Image

-- Upload the background image you wish to use to your sites Media folder.
+- Upload the image to the site’s Media folder.

 Add Your Content

 Replace the “Content” place-holder text with your own content.
-Whatever content you add (text, images, links, headers, etc.), will display on top of the background image.
-If the content is hard to read, you may wish to place it in a notification box.
+Any elements you add—such as text, images, links, or headers—will be displayed over the background image.
+To ensure readability, all content must meet color contrast guidelines.
+If the background image is busy or makes the text difficult to read, consider nesting a Notification Box inside the Full-Width Section and placing the content within it.
 This will help the content stand out from the background image.

 Customize the Background Color